What is Crawling for SEO?

 This process is the basis of why external links that come to your site are so important.
 The higher the quality of the page that ultimately links to you, the better you will rank in the all-powerful Google Search.

 This is what many SEO companies charge big money for—creating (or allowing the creation of) many links that will come to your site from high-quality web sites using keywords you want to be found by.
-It’s not the ONLY thing that an SEO Company might do, but it’s almost guaranteed to be on the list.
+By no means is this the only thing that an SEO agency might do, but it’s almost guaranteed to be on the list.

 How Can I Tell What Google has Indexed?